shanevanheerden/shanevanheerden.github.io/_pages/courses.md

 ---
 layout: page
-permalink: /courses/
+permalink: /certifications/
-title: 🎓 courses
+title: 🎓 certifications
 description: Here are some of the courses I've completed.
 nav: true
 order: 3